bio-tools/biotoolsDocs/api_reference.rst

 API endpoints - development
 ===========================

-.. important:: This is the API documentation for upcoming features, available on the dev server at https://dev.bio.tools.

 .. note::
    The bio.tools Web API provides an easy way to access the bio.tools database.
    If you find a bug, have any questions or suggestions, please `get in touch with us <mailto:registry-support@elixir-dk.org>`_.